eurostat/eubd2023_docs/_sources/cloud-accelerated.md

 ### Amazon EC2

-Under the **Amazon EC2** you can start and stop a Linux server or a Windows server with admin rights.
+Under the **Amazon EC2** you can start and stop a Linux server or a Windows server with root access/administrator rights.

 ![EC2](img/cac_ec2.png)